Reinforcement Learning for Efficient and Tuning-Free Link Adaptation: Model and Objectives

 \section{Model and Objectives}

-In transmission instances indexed by $t=1,2,\dots$, a wireless transmitter selects an MCS $m[t]\in[M]\triangleq\{1,\dots,M\}$.
+\review{We consider packetized data transmission over a wireless link}.
+In every transmission instance indexed by $t=1,2,\dots,T$, the wireless transmitter selects an MCS $m[t]\in\{1,\dots,M\}$.
 With MCS index $m[t]$, $D_{m[t]}$ bits are packed into a \emph{transport block} that is first encoded with a forward error-correcting code and bit-interleaved using a pseudorandom sequence to protect against stochastic noise and channel fading.
 The encoded and interleaved bits are mapped onto modulation symbols from a complex-valued alphabet of size $|F_{m[t]}|$ prescribed by the MCS.
 The sequence of modulated symbols is either truncated or zero-padded to completely fill the time-frequency resources allocated for transmission.
 The effective channel code rate is then given by

 where $\Delta t$ and $\Delta f$ denote the scheduled transmission duration and bandwidth respectively.
 The transmission symbols are subsequently multiplexed with known reference symbols for receiver-side channel compensation and loaded onto a discrete time-frequency grid of time-domain orthogonal frequency division multiplexing (OFDM) symbols and frequency-domain \emph{subcarriers}~\cite{dahlman20185g}.
 The \emph{data rate} for MCS $m$, i.e., the normalized amount of data carried, is given by